-The I/O space definition of the ATmega8 is shown in "Register Summary" on page 280.
+The I/O space definition of the ATmega128 is shown in "Register Summary" on page 362.

-All Atmel[®]AVR[®] ATmega8 I/Os and peripherals are placed in the I/O space.
-The I/O locations are accessed by the IN and OUT instructions, transferring data between the 32 general purpose working registers and the I/O space.
-I/O Registers within the address range 0x00 - 0x1F are directly bit-accessible using the SBI and CBI instructions.
+All Atmel® AVR®ATmega128 I/Os and peripherals are placed in the I/O space.
+All I/O locations may be accessed by the LD/LDS/LDD and ST/STS/STD instructions, transferring data between the 32 general purpose working registers and the I/O space.
+I/O registers within the address range \$00 - \$1F are directly bit-accessible using the SBI and CBI instructions.
 In these registers, the value of single bits can be checked by using the SBIS and SBIC instructions.
-Refer to the "Instruction Set Summary" on page 282 for more details.
-When using the I/O specific commands IN and OUT, the I/O addresses 0x00 - 0x3F must be used.
-When addressing I/O Registers as data space using LD and ST instructions, 0x20 must be added to these addresses.
+Refer to the instruction set section for more details.
+When using the I/O specific commands IN and OUT, the I/O addresses \$00 - \$3F must be used.
+When addressing I/O registers as data space using LD and ST instructions, \$20 must be added to these addresses.
+The ATmega128 is a complex microcontroller with more peripheral units than can be supported within the 64 location reserved in Opcode for the IN and OUT instructions.
+For the Extended I/O space from \$60 - \$FF in SRAM, only the ST/STS/STD and LD/LDS/LDD instructions can be used.
+The Extended I/O space is replaced with SRAM locations when the ATmega128 is in the ATmega103 compatibility mode.